 Prior to coming to Herriman, Brett worked at Questar Gas for 22 years.
 He is currently working on getting his M.P.A.

 Gordon Haight began his service with Herriman City in 2007.
-He has served as the City Engineer, Community Development Director and currently as the Assistant City Manager.
+He has served as the City Engineer, Community Development Director, Assistant City Manager, and currently as the Director of Strategic Services.
 Gordon graduated from Brigham Young University in 1987 with a Bachelor of Science in Civil Engineering and a Masters of Engineering Management.
-He has worked for several engineering design and development companies as well as a number of other municipalities including West Jordan, Draper, South Jordan, Salt Lake City and Taylorsville.
+He has worked for several engineering designs and development companies as well as a number of other municipalities including West Jordan, Draper, South Jordan, Salt Lake City, and Taylorsville.

 Gordon’s responsibilities include Engineering, Planning, Building, Economic Development and Community Development.